steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 ---

-You should know how to use **JavaScript** and **NPM** to download the packages used here from it.
+You should know how to use **JavaScript** and **NPM** to download the packages used here.
 I hope you are also already familar with [React].

 I will use Yarn commands for this post.
-You can use equivalent NPM commands if you don't use it.
+You can use equivalent NPM commands otherwise.

-If you find the exmaple difficult and just want to have React code used for [the project][React Rust], you can also use [CRA];
+If you find the exmaple difficult and just want to have React code used for [the project][React Rust], you can also use [CRA].

 The webpack configruation(webpack.cofig.js) of this post is very similar to what used at [Steadylearner].

-I will use these posts for React to update the site also.
+I will use these [React blog posts] to update the website also.
 So **package.json** in [React Rust] will be updated along with them.
-Thefore, If you think the content of the post is outdated, please refer to [the repository][React Rust].
+Therefore, If you think the content of the post is outdated, please refer to [the repository][React Rust].

 This is the following post of [How to make es5 JavaScript code from es6+ with Babel].
-If you are not familar to [Babel] yet, you may refer to the post first.
+If you are not familar with it yet, refer to the post first.

-Read [React Router] example documenation also.
+Read [React Router] example documentation also.

 <br />